 The pilot will leverage existing GC network and security services where available and implement new controls as required to deliver a GC hybrid cloud target architecture.
 SSC will provide network perimeter security services for up to Protected B data consumption of public cloud services, and to secure the ground-to-cloud network connectivity to the GC network.

 The following table depicts the list of SCED Security Services that will be enabled for the period of the Pilot.
-These services may continue into Production as SCED concludes the Pilot & Evaluation Phase, and evolves the service forward depending the outcome of the Pilot.
+These services may evolve based on lessons learned during the Pilot & Evaluation Phase.